CEDAR FALLS – It won’t be long now.

 Soon customers will line up to order house-pressed juices, press their faces against a refrigerated case filled with freshly made pastries and desserts and provisions-to-go like tabouli salad, gather for a meal at one of the marble-topped tables and inhale the aroma of freshly baking bread.

-Farm Shed opens Thursday.
+Farm Shed is now open.
 The breakfast-all-day eatery and market pantry is located at 119 Main St., adjacent to the Black Hawk Hotel lobby.
 Hours are 7 a.m. to 4 p.m. daily.

 On Saturday and next Sunday, brunch will be served throughout the day.